bsakweson/bakalr-cms/docs/getting-started.md

 A: Currently Bakalr CMS is self-hosted.
 A managed cloud version is planned for the future.

 **Q: What's the license?**
-A: MIT License - free for personal and commercial use.
+A: Bakalr Proprietary License - all rights reserved.
+For licensing inquiries, contact legal@bakalr.com.

 ## What's Next?